LDSSA/infrastructure/proposals/prop6.md

 ## Submission Repository
-This repository provides a structure similar to the *Instructor Repository* but without any content.
+This repository is only a skeleton with the learning unit directories of the other repositories but without any content.
 Students will fork this to a private personal repository.
 When starting to work on a SLU/BLU the student will copy the corresponding materials from the student repo and work from the submission repo.